Here’s How Social Media Allows Your Brand to be Both Local and Global

 Much of the appeal of small businesses is their connection to the community and the community-building work they do.
 However, brands with a global presence can still foster a local presence by becoming a part of the community, and social media is one of the best ways to build those connections.

 It’s no longer enough for global brands to simply have social media accounts in languages that correspond to their markets.
 Brands must now communicate authentically with their individual audiences — they must truly understand their audiences and demonstrate that they’re listening.
-With social media, brands who develop both a global and a local presence can amplify their messages and connect with audiences and potential customers with ease while still maintaining a cohesive message.
+With social media, brands who develop both a global and a local presence, like the Four Seasons Hotels, are amplifying their messages and connecting with audiences and potential customers while still maintaining a cohesive message.

 There are three important ways that social media can help brands maintain cohesion while building connections locally: social media helps brands understand which content is effective, it helps foster collaboration among local markets, and it helps brands connect globally.